What Is Secondary Health Insurance?

 Secondary insurance can help you improve your coverage by giving you access to more medical providers, such as out-of-network doctors.
 It can also provide benefits for uncovered health services, such as vision or dental.

-These health plans can also help you pay deductibles and co-payments for your primary health insurance.
-Medicare supplement plans are a popular option for seniors, helping reduce the cost of medical services beyond what original Medicare offers.
+These health plans can also help you pay deductibles and copayments for your primary health insurance.
+For example, Medicare Supplement plans are a popular option for seniors.
+These plans help pay the costs left over by Original Medicare.

-Secondary health insurance is more common than you may realize.
+Most people have some kind of secondary health insurance.
 For example, a household that gets a primary insurance policy through an employer can add on secondary insurance for dental care if the primary policy doesn't cover dental work for adults.
 Parents can also add an accidental injury policy for their teenager who plays sports and may be injured in the coming year.

 How does secondary insurance work?

-If you have multiple insurance policies, there is a clear order in which the plans will pay for health care services.
+If you have multiple insurance policies, there is a specific order in which the plans will pay for health care services.

-• Your secondary insurance pays second, helping you address any remaining costs or providing coverage for services your primary insurance plan excludes.
+• Your secondary insurance pays next, helping you address any remaining costs or providing coverage for things your primary insurance plan doesn't cover.

-• You pay third and are responsible for any remaining balance or co-payments after your insurance plans have provided their share.
+• You pay whatever is left.
+You're responsible for any remaining balance after your insurance plans have paid their share.

 What types of coverage can you get?

-The category of secondary health insurance includes multiple types of insurance plans.
-Some help with the costs of your primary insurance policy by addressing things such as high deductibles or the cost of a hospital stay.
-There are also add-on plans that provide a type of insurance not covered by your primary policy, such as vision or disability insurance.
+There are multiple types of secondary health insurance plans.
+Some help with the costs of your main insurance policy by helping you pay for things like high deductibles or your share of the cost of a hospital stay.
+You can also get add-on plans that fill in gaps left by your primary policy, like covering vision or dental care.

 Policies to offset health care costs

-• Medicare supplemental insurance: Also called Medigap, these supplemental plans can help cover services original Medicare does not.
-Plans can also help pay your out-of-pocket costs for deductibles, co-payments and coinsurance.
+• Medicare Supplemental insurance: Also called Medigap, these supplemental plans can help cover services original Medicare does not.
+Plans can also help pay your out-of-pocket costs for deductibles, copays and coinsurance.

 • Hospital indemnity: Similar to gap health insurance, hospital indemnity can give you cash to offset your out-of-pocket costs for hospitalizations and intensive care.

-• Critical illness or cancer insurance: These plans can help you manage the high cost of major illnesses, with benefits paid for situations inclduing a heart attack, stroke or hospital stay.
+• Critical illness or cancer insurance: These plans can help you manage the high cost of major illnesses.
+They usually pay you a lump sum if you have a heart attack or a stroke or are diagnosed with cancer.

 • Accidental injury insurance: Policies can pay out after injuries such as broken bones and back injuries.
 You can use your benefits payment to offset medical costs, for insurance deductibles or for anything else.